-Paul Saffo is a Silicon Valley-based forecaster with over three decades experience helping corporate and governmental clients understand and respond to the dynamics of large-scale, long-term change.
-He chairs the Future Studies track at Singularity University and teaches at Stanford, where he is a Consulting Associate Professor in the School of Engineering.
-Paul is also a non-resident Senior Fellow at the Atlantic Council, a Fellow of the Royal Swedish Academy of Engineering Sciences, and a Distinguished Visiting Scholar in the Stanford Media-X network.
-Paul sits on the boards of the Long Now Foundation, and the Bay Area Council Economic Institute.
-Previously, Paul was the founding chair of the Samsung Science Board, a member of the AT&T Technical Advisory Board and a member of the U.S. Air Force Science Advisory Board.
-He has been an advisor and forum Fellow to the World Economic Forum, as well as numerous investment entities and technology startups, and was the co-founder of a big data analytics company providing services to Wall St. institutions.
-His essays have appeared in a wide range of publications including The Harvard Business Review, Foreign Policy, Fortune, Wired, The Los Angeles Times, Newsweek, The New York Times and the Washington Post.
-Paul holds degrees from Harvard College, Cambridge University, and Stanford University.
+Paul Saffo is a forecaster with over three decades experience exploring the dynamics of large-scale, long-term change.
+He teaches forecasting at Stanford University and advises organizations worldwide.
+Paul is also a non-resident Senior Fellow at the Atlantic Council and a Fellow of the Royal Swedish Academy of Engineering Sciences.
+Paul serves on a variety of not-for-profit boards including the Long Now Foundation, and the Millennium Project.
+Paul’s essays have appeared in a wide range of publications including The Harvard Business Review, Fortune, Foreign Policy, Wired, The Los Angeles Times, Newsweek, The New York Times, and the Washington Post.
+Paul holds degrees from Harvard College, Cambridge University and Stanford University.
+He previously served as Chair of Future Studies and was a founding faculty member at Singularity University.

 Exponential Surprise, Exponential Opportunities: What the Future Brings